Digital Connectivity - Poor speeds or no broadband options at home?

 • If you can’t get a download speed of 10Mpbs the UK Government’s Universal Service Obligation for broadband allows to request an upgraded connection.
 More information can be found on the BT website or by calling 0800 783 0223.

 • The Welsh Governments Access Broadband Cymru scheme provides grants to fund the installation costs of new broadband connections for individual properties.
-Find out more about the different technologies available to connect to broadband.

 • Check with your local authority to find out if they have plans for broadband roll-out in your area using our Local Broadband Fund.